 Home automation is an extensive category that includes things like Wi-Fi-connected plugs, thermostats, utility sensors, and much more.
 We've highlighted some of our favorite systems to get your home running on all cylinders.
 All of these products work with Google Assistant for voice controls.

 You will notice a pattern of us picking many first-party Google and Nest products, but that's because they work incredibly well with Google Assistant.
-For example, Nest popularized the category of smart thermostats, and the Nest Learning Thermostat is our pick for the best Google Assistant home automation device.
+For example, Nest popularized the category of smart thermostats, and the Nest Thermostat is our pick for the best Google Assistant home automation device.
 With Google's AI smarts and Google Assistant looking after you, keeping cool or staying hawt has never been easier.
 You can save a few bucks with the Nest Thermostat E and get many of the same features.

 There are a ton of smart thermostats on the market, but if you are looking for a Nest alternative that works with Google Assistant, and after reviewing the ecobee Smart Thermostat Premium — it's clear this is worth a look.
 This model includes a smart sensor to monitor spaces away from the thermostat itself, which can help regulate your home's temperature more efficiently.
 The large display makes using the improved interface a breeze.
 Plus, it can even monitor the air quality in your home.

 Speaking of efficient and effective use of your home utilities, water usage is one of the areas we're perhaps least efficient at.
 When it comes to keeping on top of sprinklers that may be on automatic settings, that can be even more of a challenge.
 However, the Rachio 3 system claims that its smarts can help you save up to 50% on your monthly water bill.